How To Increase O2 By Increasing CO2?

-Mark looked fit, well-proportioned and muscular.
+Mark looked fit, well-proportioned, and muscular.
 Obviously, fitness played a big part in his life.
 After a brief conversation about the Buteyko Method, I measured Mark’s Positive Maximum Pause.
 It was only 7 seconds.
-This 60-year-old man had muscles of a 40-year-old and respiration of an 80-year-old.
+This 60-year-old man had muscles of a 40-year-old and the respiration of an 80-year-old.

 He reached into his pocket and pulled out a rescue inhaler.
 After taking a puff, he shared his concern that the Buteyko approach might require lowering the intensity of his workouts.
 I confirmed his suspicion.